Skoricius/f3ast/README.md

 For acquiring calibration parameters, see `CalibrationAnalysis.ipynb`.

-# Comparison with MATLAB software
-* resistance scale is defined differently as MATLAB's `resistance_scale/single_pixel_width`

 ## TO DO
 * progressive slicing
 * filling in the STL (this should only be done in get_eqd function and should be relatively straightforward)
-* Change how you define the resistance in parallel in the thesis (resistance scale and layers)
 * Put package on PyPi: https://packaging.python.org/tutorials/packaging-projects/
-* DO I have the correct normalization in the resistance model (line 50 in resistance.py)
-* Check how the normalization is defined in thesis
 * https://readthedocs.org for documentation
 * remove duplication in testing/ and examples/